htvekov/openHASP-Sonos-media-player/README.md

 I also wanted to keep mqtt chatter to a minimum and have mainly used mqtt group topics and not entities for boths triggers and actions.
 Hence the config is primarily done as automations and not solely as Custom Component configuration.
 As config is quite elaborate, a multi plate Custom Component configuration for eg. five plates would also have filled more than 4000 lines !

 This configuration will only control all speakers volume as a global group.
 So no individual volume setting is possible from plates.
-Joining new slave speakers to the group, will also set speakers volume to match master speakers volume - before it’s joined.
+Joining new slave speakers to the group, will also set new speakers volume to match master speakers volume - before it’s joined.

 Config template will split all Sonos Favourites in two groups, but will need a little help from you to determine what belongs to which group.
 All ‘non sources’ (playlists, songs, podcasts etc. from eg. Spotify) should be renamed (in the Sonos app or via web interface) and prefixed with an asterix ‘*’ (No extra spaces, just an asterix)

 Sources (radio stations) unfortunately doesn’t follow any strict rules on how to present media meta data.
 So some radio stations will unfortunately appear on plate with artist/title mixed up.
 Source in Sonos Favourites can be renamed and suffixed with an ‘|’ pipe symbol (No extra spaces, just a pipe symbol).
 Templates in config will seek out this pipe symbol and swap title/artist on plate display.
-Symbol will also be hidden in dropdown list, pop-up info etc. Special fix for handling danish national radio stations is hardcoded in templates.
+Symbol will also be hidden in dropdown list, pop-up info etc.
+Special fix for handling danish national radio stations is hardcoded in templates:
+- Template search is done for specific source naming to determine if image zoom is needed
+- Template search for specific string in `media_title` attribute is done as well.
+This is needed as quite a few danish broadcasters meta data has both title and artist combined in the `media_title` attribute - only separated with a ' / '.

+Example below:

+    media_title: Elephant Woman / Blonde Redhead

 ### Keywords:
 - **Source/playlist album image** is displayed as background for the entire page.
 All other overlaying objects are drawn with varying opacity on top of the source/album image